guyewhite/guyewhite.github.io/_posts/2022-10-02-how-to-create-a-kontakt-7-instrument-part-2.md

 The tutorial to follow will discuss the placement of buttons within the performance view.

+Copyright © 2022 THI.
+All rights reserved. gelvinwhite.com is operated by THI.

 *Native Instruments®️ and Kontakt®️ are registered trademarks of Native Instruments GmbH.
 We have no affiliation with Native Instruments.*